 Outdoorsy and RVshare are like the website VRBO (Vacation Rentals By Owner) but for people looking to rent RVs.
 So you can list your RV on both sites to find renters.
 And it doesn’t cost anything to list your RVs on these sites so why not list your RV on both and increase your chances of finding qualified renters.

 There are additional ways to get in contact with RV renters in Sacramento as well.
-However, they are not as highly recommended as Outdoorsly and RVshare.
-These methods include FB groups, Craigslist, and other similar sites with much smaller amounts of traffic than Outdoorsly or RVshare.
+However, they are not as highly recommended as Outdoorsy and RVshare.
+These methods include FB groups, Craigslist, and other similar sites with much smaller amounts of traffic than Outdoorsy or RVshare.

 Why Rent Out Your RV?